charguer/optitrust/sc_artifact.md

 A clean PDF version of this document is available from: http://www.chargueraud.org/research/2022/sc_optitrust/

-This document explains how to reproduce results form the paper submission entitled "OptiTrust: an Interactive Framework for Source-to-Source Transformations".
+This document explains how to reproduce results from the paper submission entitled "OptiTrust: an Interactive Framework for Source-to-Source Transformations".

 # Part 1: Reproduction of the performance comparison